pranayakhadgi/blackberry-legacy/README.md

     └── ResourceLink.java
 ```

-Uses Java's built-in `HttpServer`—no Spring Boot or other frameworks.
+Uses Java's built-in `HttpServer` - no Spring Boot or other frameworks.
 Just plain Java 17.
+I kept it simple on purpose.

 ## Why This Exists